rdsaunders/rdsaunders/_posts/2014-07-09-responsive-web-design-the-ever-changing-landscape.md

 ---
 title: Responsive web design the ever changing landscape
 excerpt: We are not designing for mobiles, tablets or desktops but a medium that is volatile.
 Richard Saunders looks at the elements that make up a responsible responsive design project in an ever changing landscape.
-category: article
+categories: []
+date: 2014-07-09 00:00:00 +0000
+layout: post
 ---

 Anyone who’s been involved in a responsive web design project will know it’s no easy feat to deliver a site that meets the demands of users, the business objectives of an organisation and all the technology challenges we have to face.